 Johnny Le (b.
-1987) is a Vietnamese American fine art photographer and multimedia artist based in Los Angeles.
+1987) is a Vietnamese American fine art photographer and curator.

 Le's diaristic approach to capturing moments of in-between sceneries, portraiture, and documentarian artifacts reveal sincere glimpses into the lives of emerging and established artists, icons, interiors, food, and spaces.

 Through his experimental curatorial practice and creative advisory, Le extends the rapport he forms with his subjects.
 He works collaboratively with them to present thematic concepts and cultural programming that bridge the divergent communities of the art world, design, entertainment, fashion, gastronomy, music, and the use of unorthodox exhibition spaces.
 This collaborative approach imbues his work with a relational meaning that draws viewers into an immersive storytelling experience.

 I found it while walking with my dog.